Performance Limits of Single-Anchor Millimeter-Wave Positioning: Asymptotic Analysis and Geometric Interpretation of Fisher Information

 where

-\end{theorem} \begin{IEEEproof} Similar to the proof of Theorem \ref{theor:receiver positioning without time stamps}. \end{IEEEproof} Some remarks on the theorem above should be made.
-First, as in the single-carrier case \cite{HSZ+16}, the Doppler shift has a (negligible) effect on the intensity of the Fisher information, accounted for by $\xi_l,\;l=0,\ldots,L-1$.
-The Doppler shift of the LOS path offers position information in the direction orthogonal to its AOA, that is angle information.
-The intuition behind this is that, as an antenna array provides angle information by sampling the space at different locations \emph{simultaneously}, the movement of the receiver also provides angle information by allowing every single antenna element to sample the space at different locations \emph{over time}.
+\end{theorem} \begin{IEEEproof} Similar to the proof of Theorem~\ref{theor:receiver positioning without time stamps}. \end{IEEEproof} Some remarks on the theorem above should be made.
+From \eqref{eq:v_LOS,v receiver dynamic}, we see that the Doppler shift of the LOS offers velocity information in the radial direction.
+In addition, it provides position information in the transverse direction, which corresponds to angle information, The intuition behind this is that, as an antenna array provides angle information by sampling the space at different locations \emph{simultaneously}, the movement of the receiver also provides angle information by allowing every single antenna element to sample the space at different locations \emph{over time}.
 The intensity of the position information is proportional to $\rho_{0}^2 t_{\text{rms},0}^2$.
-As explained in \cite{HSZ+16}, $\rho_{0} t_{\text{rms},0}$ can be interpreted as the \emph{synthetic array aperture} generated by the movement of the receiver for the LOS path.
+As explained in~\cite{HSZ+16}, $\rho_{0} t_{\text{rms},0}$ can be interpreted as the \emph{synthetic array aperture} for the LOS path, which is generated by the movement of the receiver.

 For the $l$-th single-bounce NLOS path the synthetic array aperture is $\rho_l t_{\text{rms},l}$.
-From rank-$1$ Fisher information in $\mathbb{R}^3$ in the static scenario, the single-bounce NLOS paths now offer rank-$3$ information in $\mathbb{R}^5$, composed by the three rank-$1$ matrices determined by $\vect{z}_{\Delta\tau, \theta, l}, \vect{z}_{\Delta\tau, v, l}$ and $\vect{z}_{\theta, v, l}$.
+From \eqref{eq:J_NLOS receiver no time-stamp dynamic}-\eqref{eq:z_tau,v,l} we conclude that, from rank-$1$ Fisher information in $\mathbb{R}^3$ in the static scenario, the single-bounce NLOS paths now offer rank-$2$ information in $\mathbb{R}^5$.
+This results from the fact that $\vect{z}_{\tau, v, l}$ is a linear combination of $\vect{z}_{\tau, \theta, l}$ and $\vect{z}_{\theta, v, l}$.
+The EFIM from the $l$-th path is composed by the three rank-$1$ matrices determined by $\vect{z}_{\tau, \theta, l}, \vect{z}_{\tau, v, l}$ and $\vect{z}_{\theta, v, l}$.
 Only the first two matrices offer position information, in the same direction as in the static scenario.
-More specifically the first matrix offers position and orientation information and the second matrix position and velocity information.
-The third rank-$1$ matrix contains information only about the orientation and the velocity of the receiver.
-At least one NLOS path, in addition to the LOS path, is required for full rank $\vect{J}_{\text{pov}}$.
-Similar results, which are omitted for brevity, can be obtained in the case with a moving transmitter with unknown orientation and a static receiver.
+More specifically, the first matrix offers position and orientation information and the second matrix position and velocity information.
+The third matrix contains information only about the orientation and the velocity of the receiver.